This pear salad is fruity, fresh, crunchy, and delicious; excellent as an appetizer or side salad for a special dinner or holiday meal.

 Pears

-You can use most pear varieties as long as you pick perfectly ripe pears.
+You can use most pear varieties if you pick perfectly ripe pears.

-To pick perfectly ripe pears, apply gentle pressure with your thumb to the top part of the pear (the stem or the neck).
+To choose the best pears, apply gentle pressure with your thumb to the top part of the pear (the stem or the neck).
 They are ripe when they yield to pressure.

 If you have unripe pears at home, place them in a fruit bowl at room temperature near other fruit like bananas and let them ripen for a few days.